Preston Riki

-Preston Riki is a New Zealand rugby league footballer who plays as a second-rower for the Penrith Panthers in the National Rugby League (NRL).
-He is the cousin of Brisbane Broncos player Jordan Riki.
+Preston Riki is a New Zealand rugby league footballer who plays as a prop for the Brisbane Broncos in the National Rugby League.

+He previously played for the Penrith Panthers in the National Rugby League (NRL).

 Playing career

 2023

 In the 2023 All Stars match, Riki played for the Māori All Stars and scored a try in a 24-28 losing effort.

 2024

 Riki made his first grade debut in round 13 of the 2024 NRL season against the St. George Illawarra Dragons off the interchange bench.

 2025

 In round 26 of the 2025 NRL season, Riki was called into the Penrith side for their match against Canterbury.

 On 9 September, it was announced that Riki would be departing Penrith at the end of the 2025 NRL season after not being offered a new contract by the club.

+2026

+Riki joined the Brisbane Broncos on a train and trial for pre season, In round 8 of the 2026 NRL season, Riki made his club debut for the Brisbane Broncos in a 32-12 win over the Canterbury.
+On 22 May, the Brisbane outfit announced Riki had re-signed with the club for a further two years.